 However, in the analysis of racial profiling, it is important to know for what type of violation the individual is being stopped.
 The list of possible traffic and pedestrian violations is long, but it provides valuable insight into the discretion the officer had in making the stop.
 Racial profiling is most likely to occur in low visibility and high discretionary situations.
 For example, a police officer who witnesses a vehicle speeding through a red light at an intersection has much less discretion whether to make a stop than a police officer who witnesses a driver who fails to signal when changing lanes on the highway.
 Analysis of racial profiling should look into how officers behave in situations where they have more discretion as opposed to situations where they have little discretion.
 This same rationale applies to calls for service.
 An officer who is responding to a call for service has very little if any discretion.
 The race of the individual on whom a status check is run in these situations would have little meaning in the context of racial profiling.
-Utah needs to collect the type of violation for which the stop was made, as well as whether the stop was proactive or reactive.
+Utah needs to collect the type of violation for which the stop was made, as well as whether or not the officer was reacting to a call for service.